Townsville: Culture, events and festivals

 The Perc Tucker Regional Gallery is the public art gallery of Townsville.
 Located on the eastern end of Flinders Mall, the Gallery focuses on artwork relevant to North Queensland and the Tropics.
 Every second September the gallery presents sculpture artworks and art festival called Strand Ephemera, exhibited over the two kilometre beachfront strip.
+The City is also home to Umbrella Studios who regularly exhibit and promote the work of artists from the region.

+Townsville has been a PechaKucha city since 2012.
+PechaKucha is a global storytelling platform running in more than 1,300 world cities.
+It celebrates people, passion, and creative thought through ideas shared visually, concisely and memorably.
+We are redefining authentic human connectivity through inclusive social engagement and technology.
+Upcoming and past events can be viewed at PechaKucha Night Townsville.

 The Townsville City Council and Townsville Intercultural Centre annually organises Cultural Fest in mid August.
 The festival has been held in various locations across the city over its history, and is currently held on the grounds of James Cook University.
 The Cultural Fest showcases the cultural diversity of the city and dance, food, and music from different ethnic groups in the region.

 The city has several museums.
 The Maritime Museum of Townsville, also known as the Townsville Maritime Museum, is located as part of the Port of Townsville.
 Its features include HMAS Townsville, SS Yongala, and lenses from current and former lighthouses.
 The Museum of Tropical Queensland (abbreviated MTQ) is a museum of natural history, archaeology and history.
 In addition to housing artifacts from the wrecks, the museum administers the shipwreck sites for HMS Pandora and SS Yongala.
 The Museum of Underwater Art (MOUA) features the work of underwater sculptor Jason deCaires Taylor, including the coral greenhouse at John Brewer Reef and the ocean siren at The Strand.

-The city has many restaurants, concentrated on Palmer Street in South Townsville, Flinders Street and to a lesser extent along the Strand.
+The city has many restaurants, concentrated on Palmer Street in South Townsville, Flinders Street and along the Strand.
 The city also has a vibrant pub and night-club scene, many of them located in Flinders Street East.